 Just like all things low carb interventions – magnesium and all round salt intakes is crucial.
 Particularly magnesium citrates at mitigating risks against kidney stones.

-After the meal, I’d sip a warmed Apple Cider Vinegar (+ boiled water), with warmed chicken stocks, squeeze of lemon (but be careful not to down the entire lemon in it, as that itself contains some oxalates), and with the pink Himalayan salt.
+After the meal, I’d sip a warmed Apple Cider Vinegar (+ boiled water), with warmed chicken stocks, squeeze of lemon (but be careful not to down the entire lemon in it, as that itself contains some oxalates), then salt and pepper.

 Add (proper) fats only ontop meal.